Boeing agrees to compensate Air India for Dreamliner grounding-minister

-NEW DELHI (Reuters) - Boeing Co has agreed to compensate state-run Air India Ltd for the grounding of 787 Dreamliner passenger jets, the Indian aviation minister said on Friday, adding the details have yet to be finalized.
+NEW DELHI May 3 (Reuters) - Boeing Co has agreed to compensate state-run Air India Ltd for the grounding of 787 Dreamliner passenger jets, the Indian aviation minister said on Friday, adding the details have yet to be finalised.

 The carrier expects to restart Dreamliner operations for domestic flights by mid-May, Ajit Singh said.